harrionparrix/bizOCR/README.md

 - Editing and printing options are available through the right-click context menu in the Treeview.
 - Ensure that all required dependencies are installed before running the application.

-Feel free to customize and extend the application based on your specific needs!